Educational Media about Better World Ed

 Excerpt: The organization creates short day in the life videos of people from all around the world and the videos are used in classrooms to spark students’ curiosities about new places, people, and ways of thinking, while incorporating academic objectives like math and science.
 With Better World Ed, Wayne has traveled to 8 countries throughout Asia and the Americas creating content for them over the last few years.

-Better World Ed has put together a free Coronavirus Learning Unit for educators and students.
+Better World Ed has put together a free Coronavirus Learning Unit for educators and students, full of educational media.
 This learning Unit discusses why learning about the virus matters, offers videos & resources, has reflection questions, suggests ways to involve your students, and provides a reading list.